Equivariant Elliptic Cohomology and Mapping Stacks: Preliminaries

-is a cosheaf. \end{lemma} All these constructions have formal counterparts, where one formally completes the stacks at a closed locus corresponding to $X$.
+All these constructions have formal counterparts, where one formally completes the stacks at a trivial locus corresponding to $X$.
 We start by recalling the notion of formal completion in derived algebraic geometry.
 A summary of this and related notions can be found for example in \cite{HChen}. \begin{definition} Let $X$ and $Y$ be derived stacks, and let $f:X\rightarrow Y$ be a map.
 We define the \emph{formal completion} of $Y$ at $X$, $\widehat{Y}_X$, as the derived stack whose functor of points is the following: for every ring $S$, the space $\widehat{Y}_X(S)$ is the space of commutative diagrams

 where $\pi_0(S)^{\mathrm{red}}$ is the reduction of the discrete ring $\pi_0(S)$ considered as a constant simplicial commutative ring. \end{definition} We can describe formal completions alternatively using the \emph{de Rham} stack of a derived stack $Y$.
-Let $\mathrm{CRing^{\mathrm{red}}}$ be the category of reduced classical commutative rings.
-This category embeds in the $\infty$-category of simplicial commutative rings $\CAlg$, by embedding first into constant simplicial commutative rings.
+Let $\mathrm{CRing^{\mathrm{red}}}$ be the category of reduced classical commutative rings, which embeds in the $\infty$-category of simplicial commutative rings $\CAlg$ as constant simplicial rings.
 In particular, we get a restriction functor